 You will need:

-• Chalk Paint® Lacquer
+• Chalk Paint™ Lacquer

-How to spray Chalk Paint® Lacquer
+How to spray Chalk Paint™ Lacquer

-To measure the consistency, lift the mixing stick and let the Lacquer fall back into the pot.
+- Add water in small increments, stirring thoroughly between pours to ensure the Lacquer and water are fully mixed, and so you don’t thin the Lacquer too much too quickly.
+To test the consistency, lift your mixing stick and let the Lacquer fall back into the pot.
 If it leaves a 3D trail on the surface, called a ‘worm cast’, then it is too thick.
-Keep adding water until no worm casts are left on the surface.
+Keep adding water until no worm casts are left on the surface of the Lacquer.
 Only add as much water as is needed to remove these casts.

-5. Put on your respirator mask.
+- Put on your respirator mask.
 It is essential this is worn at all times whilst spraying any form of paint or lacquer.